- PrintArticle Summary

 Questions and Answers (FAQ)

-The timeline for barbiturate withdrawals is different for each person.
-The duration of a barbiturate withdrawal, however, is typically about the length of 7 days.
+The timeline for barbiturate withdrawal is different for each person.

 Barbyturate withdrawl, barbitturate withdrawls, barbyturet withdrawel, barbituret withdrawels